whichdigital/active-rest-client/README.md

 end
 ```

-Note I've specified the base_url in the class above, if you prefer you can set it once with a simple line in the application.rb/production.rb:
+Note I've specified the base_url in the class above.
+This is usful where you want to be explicit or use different APIs for some classes and be explicit.
+If you have one server that's generally used, you can set it once with a simple line in the application.rb/production.rb:

 ```
 ActiveRestClient::Base.base_url = "https://www.example.com/api/v1"
 ```

-The `base_url` should not end in a `/`.
+Any `base_url` settings in specific classes override this declared default.
 You can then use your new class like this:

 ```
 # Create a new person